One LA works on issues that emerge from the interests and values of its member institutions.

 Public Transportation – One LA led a 4-year campaign, with allies, to shape and pass Measure M to raise $120 billion for new rail lines, improved bus service, and street/highway projects, which will create hundreds of thousands of jobs and make traveling to work, school, or place of worship easier for people across LA County.

 Health Care for All – One LA won an agreement from the LA County Department of Health Services to conduct healthcare enrollment at our member institutions.
 We trained 350 leaders to hold over 100 events which helped enroll 146,000 to date.
 We fought to create MyHealthLA to cover undocumented residents, securing $6 million more in funds.
+In early 2021, One LA urged LA County to promote access to COVID-19 vaccines in the neighborhoods that have the highest infection and mortality rates by working with trusted, local institutions.
+One LA institutions have provided vaccines to 5,000 people by using a comprehensive, neighborhood-based organizing strategy that builds relationships and trust between community residents and health care providers.

 Education Reform and Equity – One LA has organized to pass school bond measures, developed ‘Alliance Communities’ of parents, educators and neighbors in support of schools, launched the Algebra Project in two high schools, and is organizing to act on neighborhood issues that effect educational success.